A crude look at the crude wealth of Iraq

-Wealth is shifting toward the owners of energy sources.
-Over the coming decades, total world energy consumption will double.
-The present decrease in price aside, energy prices and the energy share of income can be expected to increase.
-Monopoly profits will go to the owners of oil.
+Wealth in the world is shifting toward the owners of energy sources.
+Over the coming decades total world energy consumption will double.
+As a result, energy prices and the energy share of income is increasing.
+Monopoly profits will go to the owners of energy sources including crude oil.

 The total value of Iraq oil reserves at an average profit of $75 per barrel over next 100 years is 360 billion x $75 = $27 trillion or $900,000 per capita.
 These calculations do not include natural gas revenue, lately about equal to oil revenue.
 Moreover, most of Iraq has not been explored for gas and oil.
 Every Iraqi is a present value millionaire.